xuyuji9000/pm2-playground/README.md

 ## Setup mail server

-1. Install postfix: `yum install postfix mailx cyrus-sasl cyrus-sasl-plain`
+1. Install postfix: `yum install -y postfix mailx cyrus-sasl cyrus-sasl-plain`

 2. To configure postfix to use Gmail as a Mail Relay, append to the bottom of `/etc/postfix/main.cf`